thenumbernine/Tensor/README.md

 this is the latest result.

 I know I've put the word "Tensor" in the title.
-Ever since the deep learning revolution in AI that computer scientists have come to believe that a "tensor" is an arbitrary dimensioned array of numbers, preferrably larger dimensioned.
+Ever since the deep learning revolution in AI that computer scientists have come to believe that a "tensor" is an arbitrary dimensioned array of numbers, preferrably larger dimensioned and smaller-indexed.
 But this library is moreso centered around "tensor" in the original definition, as "geometric object that lives in the tangent space at some point on a manifold and is invariant to coordinate transform."
 That means I am designing this library is centered around compile-time sized small arrays and larger ranks/degrees (whatever the term is for the number of indexes).